AugustoPerboni/linear-regression-tutorial/README.md

-# linear-regression-tutorial
+# Mastering Linear Regression
-Code related to Medium post
+The is a repository to share the code use in my Mastering Linear Regression post on Medium